This piece is an exploration of knots as lattices.

 Also, my plan was to seal both of the pieces with mulberry paper and varnish which gives a really cool look.
 The paper alone looks almost like it was just printed out.
 The final result looks a lot more natural.

-This piece is currently on display at the City County Building in Knoxville, TN.
+This piece was on display at the City County Building in Knoxville, TN in 2024.